 Combinatorial objects can usually be represented as diagrams such as knots of strings, geometric polytopes or paths on a grid.
 Algebraic combinatorics focuses on how these objects can be used to represent formulas (say, for families of orthogonal polynomials or dimensions of graded rings) that would be difficult to compute by other means.
 Applications include physics, quantum information theory, knot theory and many areas of mathematics where these algebraic quantities arise.

-The research interests of the analysis group at York are quite diverse, and include functional analysis and operators algebra, applied harmonic analysis, spectral theory and inverse problems, analytic number theory and the theory of the Riemann zeta function, delay differential equations and infinite dimensional dynamical systems, pseudo-differential operators and partial differential equations.
+The research interests of the analysis group at York are quite diverse, and include functional analysis and operators algebra, applied harmonic analysis, spectral theory and inverse problems, analytic number theory and the theory of the Riemann zeta function, differential equations and dynamical systems, pseudo-differential operators and partial differential equations.

 Category theory is a fast-growing field of pure mathematics primarily, but not exclusively, designed to detect common phenomena in distinct fields of mathematics and science, and to provide an overarching theory for them.
 Originating from work in algebra and topology in the 1940s, category theory has fundamentally influenced especially modern algebraic geometry, algebraic topology, logic, and significant parts of theoretical computer science.